Disaster Recovery Testing for Managed Service Providers

 This should include a plan for regular testing of disaster recovery scenarios, again so you can demonstrate that you’ve done your due diligence, as well as finding and eliminating potential problems before they become real problems.

-There are several variables that will affect how much testing you’ll need to do, as well as what you’ll be charging, and what expectations your clients will have.
+There are several variables that will affect how much disaster recovery testing you’ll need to do, as well as what you’ll be charging, and what expectations your clients will have.
 The size of the company you’re supporting, their budget for a DR solution, the complexity of their data structures and networks, (whether all contained on your network, or some internally on their network, or more at additional service providers), amount of data to be backed up, and so forth.

 Plan your perfect disaster recovery strategy on AWS: